DBOS Methods & Variables

 Sleep

-func Sleep(ctx DBOSContext, duration time.Duration) (time.Duration, error)
+func Sleep(ctx Context, duration time.Duration) (time.Duration, error)

 Sleep for the given duration.
 May only be called from within a workflow.
 This sleep is durable—it records its intended wake-up time in the database so if it is interrupted and recovers, it still wakes up at the intended time.
+If the workflow's context is cancelled (e.g., its durable timeout expires), the sleep wakes immediately, returning the elapsed duration and the context's error.

 Parameters: